-My ministry is committed to helping British Columbians in their greatest time of need and challenge.
+The ministry is committed to helping British Columbians in their greatest time of need and challenge.
 Our goal is to help individuals and families become more self-sufficient by focusing on supporting our most vulnerable citizens, giving families the support to participate more fully in their communities, and providing people with the tools and ability to be independent.
+We are also committed to delivering on the platform commitment to create a white paper on how to improve the lives of those living with disabilities in British Columbia.

-The three core programs of my ministry are income and disability assistance, the Employment Program of BC (EPBC) and Community Living BC (CLBC).
-My ministry is also responsible for driving social innovation in B.C.
+The three core programs of the ministry are income and disability assistance, the Employment Program of BC (EPBC) and Community Living BC (CLBC).
+The ministry is also responsible for driving social innovation in B.C.

 British Columbia has a solid income and disability assistance system.
-Although we believe our income assistance system is one of the best in Canada, we also understand that there is always room for improvement.
-After listening to concerns from clients, families and advocates, we implemented some modest changes to income assistance policies to ensure we are providing the supports people need to get back into the workforce, while helping to improve household finances for vulnerable individuals and families.
-These changes make immediate improvements to the income and disability assistance system, and will continue to work with clients and stakeholders to look for other innovative, progressive ways we can improve the system.
+Although we believe our income assistance system is one of the best in Canada, we also understand that we can make improvements.
+After listening to concerns from job seekers, families and advocates, we implemented some modest changes to income assistance policies last fall to ensure that we are providing the supports people need to get back into the workforce, while helping to improve household finances for vulnerable individuals and families.
+These changes have made immediate improvements to the income and disability assistance system, and we will continue to work with job seekers and stakeholders to look for other innovative, progressive ways to improve the system.
+Moving forward, the ministry will be implementing the next phase of our social assistance reform.

-We believe that people who can work want to be self-sufficient, support their families and contribute to their communities.
+We believe that people who are able to work want to be self-sufficient, support their families and contribute to their communities.
 By providing temporary help to those who can work, and longer-term aid to those who, through disability or other barriers, have a more difficult time working or who cannot work, our government is ensuring that the needs of all British Columbians are being respected.

-A good paying, stable and secure job is one of the most important contributions to a healthy, happy and strong family.
-EPBC, launched in April 2012, offers a full suite of employment services to help unemployed British Columbians, including specialized populations - such as Aboriginal peoples, Francophones, individuals with disabilities and people who live in remote or rural areas - find and keep a job.
-EPBC is offered through 85 WorkBC Employment Services Centres, and over 100 satellite centres, mobile offices or outreach services, across the province.
+A good paying, stable and secure job in a safe and supportive community is one of the most important contributions to a healthy, happy and strong family.
+The EPBC, launched in April 2012, offers a full suite of employment services to help unemployed British Columbians, including specialized populations - such as Aboriginal peoples, francophones, individuals with disabilities and people who live in remote or rural areas - find and keep a job.
+The EPBC is offered through 85 WorkBC Employment Services Centres, and more than 100 satellite centres, mobile offices or outreach services, across the province.

-The Integrated Case Management (ICM) system, a large, complex, multi-phase project involving a wide range of critical social programs in both my ministry and the Ministry of Children and Family Development, is on schedule for completion in December 2014.
+The Integrated Case Management system, a large, complex, multi-phase project involving a wide range of critical social programs in both this ministry and the Ministry of Children and Family Development, is scheduled for completion on budget in December 2014.
 This crucial computer system upgrade is replacing a 30-year old information system that can no longer meet today's standards and the public's service quality expectations.
 This system will enable staff to provide better, faster services to citizens, while improving information sharing between ministries.